-Qualifying for Elected Office
+Declaring Candidacy for Elected Office

-Candidates for local offices "qualify" with the clerk of court for local elections, meaning they file a Notice of Candidacy form and submit the appropriate fee (see link to schedule below).
-The clerk of court does not attest to or confirm a candidate's qualifications.
-Qualifying for regional or statewide offices is handled by the Louisiana Secretary of State in Baton Rouge.
+NOTE ABOUT QUALIFICATIONS: Candidates for local offices "qualify" with the clerk of court for local elections, meaning they file a Notice of Candidacy and submit the appropriate fee (see link to schedule below) or Nominating Petition pursuant to the regulations outlined in La.
+R.S.
+18:463.
+The clerk of court utilizes the secretary of state's Elections and Registration Information Network (ERIN) software to register the candidacy.
+Individuals declaring candidacy for regional or statewide offices file with the Louisiana Secretary of State in Baton Rouge.

 Under Louisiana law, an individual filing a Notice of Candidacy declares himself qualified and is presumed to be qualified until disqualified by the appropriate court of law when duly challenged.
 An individual filing a Notice of Candidacy should carefully read the form to ensure that he/she may attest to all requirements and statements.
 Candidates also must present photo ID at the time they submit their Notice of Candidacy.

 La.
 R.S.
 18:470 states, in pertinent part: "The acceptance of a notice of candidacy that meets the requirements of R.S.
 18:463 by the secretary of state or the clerk of court is mandatory and ministerial and the secretary of state or the clerk of court shall not have discretion to verify the qualifications of a potential candidate (emphasis added)."

 Neither the clerk of court nor the secretary of state attest to or confirm a candidate's qualifications, and neither official may reject a Notice of Candidacy based on candidate qualifications.
 To object to, or otherwise challenge, an individual's candidacy, a qualified voter must file suit in the appropriate court (La.
 R.S.
 18:1401).